nicolasdespres/respect-rails/README.md

 ## Headers documentation

-Often REST API expect headers to be set in the request and/or set headers in their responses.
+Often REST APIs expect headers to be set in the request and/or responses.
-_Respect for Rails_ let's you document using the `headers` command available for both the request and the response.
+_Respect for Rails_ lets you document that using the `headers` statement available for both the request and the response.

 ```ruby